CDCgov/prime-reportstream/prime-router/docs/design/design/outer-resource-design.md

   schema: observation-result
   resourceIndex: resultIndex
   constants:
     hl7ObservationPath: '/PATIENT_RESULT/ORDER_OBSERVATION(%{orderIndex})/OBSERVATION(%{resultIndex})'
     hl7OBXField: '/PATIENT_RESULT/ORDER_OBSERVATION(%{orderIndex})/OBSERVATION(%{resultIndex})/OBX'
     observation: '%diagnostic.result[%resultIndex].resolve()'
-condition should be: is the observation's performer a practitionerrole
-%outerResource.performer.resolve() is PractitionerRole
 ```
+We want to be able to access both the initial observation (`'%diagnostic.result[%resultIndex].resolve()'`) as well as
+the resource that is the result of this condition
+`%resource.result.resolve() | %service.supportingInfo.resolve().where(specimen.exists().not())`.
+However, to do this, we are needing to set the observation constant to the value of the

-This piece of code actually isn't working how you might expect it to.
-Currently if there are 5 items in
+outer resource.
+This is a problematic workaround because this piece of code isn't actually working how you might
-`%resource.result.resolve()` and 2 items in `%service.supportingInfo.resolve().where(specimen.exists().not())` the
+expect it to.
+Currently, if there are 5 items in`%resource.result.resolve()` and 2 items in
+`%service.supportingInfo.resolve().where(specimen.exists().not())`, the
+`resourceIndex` will go up to 7.
+The `observation` expression will be invalid when `resultIndex` is 6 or 7 since
+there are only 5 items in `%diagnostic.result` and that is ultimately what resource will end up being set to.

-index will be 7 but there will only actually be the first 5 items in the resource.
-We want to have a way to access
-that outer resource, the one initially defined, so that in places like these we can reference the parent and some of
+We want to have a way to access that outer resource, the one initially defined, so that in places like these we can
-its children without losing the valyue of the initial resource.
+reference the parent and some of its children without losing the value of the initial resource.

-There are two ways we can go about this and they are not mutually exclusive.
+There are two ways we can go about this, and they are not mutually exclusive.

 ## Proposals
 ### Outer Resource